tiararosebiezetta/HerokuDynoSwitcher/README.md

 `THIRD_PROCESSTYPE`, `THIRD_A_APPNAME`, `THIRD_A_APIKEY`, `THIRD_B_APPNAME`, `THIRD_B_APIKEY`<br>
 `FOURTH_PROCESSTYPE`, `FOURTH_A_APPNAME`, `FOURTH_A_APIKEY`, `FOURTH_B_APPNAME`, `FOURTH_B_APIKEY`<br>
 `FIFTH_PROCESSTYPE`, `FIFTH_A_APPNAME`, `FIFTH_A_APIKEY`, `FIFTH_B_APPNAME`, `FIFTH_B_APIKEY`<br>

+If you need more than 5 apps, you can extend the code as much as you want, or if you don't know how to do it, just deploy more of this script, it works too.

 ## 📝 Credits and References
 - <a href="https://github.com/tiararosebiezetta">Me</a> who happened to have written this very little and simple script (<a href="https://t.me/katarina_ox">My telegram</a> and <a href="https://t.me/katarina_novi">my another telegram acc</a>)